andr-ew/rpls/README.md

 </p>
 <br>

 varispeed multitap echo.
-3 taps (1 recording, 2 playing) cycle through 3 buffers. alter the rate of each playback tap independently from the record tap  to create sliced rhythmic & harmonic counterpoint from a simple input signal, free of tape head collisions & audible clicks.
+3 taps (1 recording, 2 playing) cycle through 3 buffers. alter the rate of each playback tap independently from the record tap  to create sliced rhythmic & harmonic counterpoint from a single input signal, free of tape head collisions & audible clicks.

 a spiritual successor to [alliterate](https://github.com/andr-ew/prosody#alliterate), inspired by strymon magneto.